SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

 with the elementary charge :math:`q = 1.602 \cdot 10^{-19} C`.

-The threshold voltage of the comparator corresponds to the peak amplitude of the shaper.
+The threshold voltage of the comparator corresponds to the peak amplitude of the shaper for 50 % hit probability.
 Therefore, the threshold can be expressed in units of input charge dividing the threshold voltage by the charge sensitivity of the system :math:`g_{q}` as calculated above.

 .. math::

   V_{THR}[e] = \frac{V_{THR}[mV]}{g_{q}}

 Both voltages **VTHR** and **VINJ** are generated by a 12-bit digital to analog converter (DAC).
 The maximum output voltage of the DAC is 2048 mV.
 This corresponds to a LSB step size of 0.5 mV for **VTHR** and 0.05 mV for **VINJ**, respectively, taking into account the attenuation of an additional resistive divider in front of the injection capacitor.
 With this information the threshold and the injected charge can be converted from DAC register units to charge units (electrons).
 With this ideal equations and ideal gain constants, the shift along the x-axis for s-curves measured at different threshold settings would be equal to the difference of the injected charge, i.e. if the threshold would be changed by a certain amount of charge (threshold voltage DAC change) the 50 % point of the s-curve would shift by the same amount of injected charge (i.e injection voltage DAC value).
 However, as the later experiments will show, the gain constants are not ideal and the conversion of the x-axis of the s-curve to charge units has to be calibrated by measurement.
-The dominant error contributions come from the fact that the sensitive components (i.e. the injection and the feed back capacitance) are very small and therfore the effective capacitance is affected by the parasitic capacitance of the PCB.
+The dominant error contributions come from the fact that the sensitive components (i.e. the injection and the feed back capacitance) are very small and therefore the effective capacitance is affected by the parasitic capacitance of the PCB.
 What can be measured with the injection circuit is the ration of the injection gain and the charge sensitivity of the system.
-An absolute calibration can be achieved with a detector diode exposed to a monochtomatic X-ray source (radioactive isotope) which would generate a known amount of charge in the sensor, avoiding the uncertainties in the size of the injection capacitance :math:`C_{INJ}`.
+An absolute calibration can only be achieved with a detector diode exposed to a monochromatic X-ray source (radioactive isotope), which would generate a known amount of charge in the sensor, avoiding the uncertainties in the size of the injection capacitance :math:`C_{INJ}`.

-Once the x-axis of the s-curve is converted to charge units, also the threshold voltage can be calibrated and converted to charge units.
-This is done by measuring s-curves for different threshold voltages and plotting the resulting 50 % values (the effective threshold in injection charge units) as a function of the applied threshold voltage.
-The extracted slope is the threshold calibration factor.
-This factor can also be interpreted a the charge gain (or sensitivity) of the read-out chain since it converts an input charge to an output voltage that is seen at the input of the comparator.

 Exercises